 On their own, they sang beguilingly of adolescent romance in crisp, shimmering voices.
-With Don taking the melody and Phil harmonizing above him, the Everlys released a steady string of hit records between 1957-1962 that crossed over from country to pop and even R&B charts.
+With Don taking the melody and Phil harmonizing above him, the Everlys released a steady string of hit records between 1957 and 1962 that crossed over from country to pop and even R&B charts.

-In 1960, the duo signed a 10-year contract with Warner Bros. and recorded prolifically during the following decade.
+The duo became international stars, and toured the world with a small band.
+They wore matching suits and had matching haircuts.
+During their three years on the Cadence label, they averaged a Top 10 hit every four months.
+Then, in 1960, the Everlys signed a 10-year contract with Warner Bros.
+They recorded prolifically during the following decade.
 Even though the hits stopped flowing in the U.S. in 1962, the Everly Brothers continued to make the charts in the U.K., including nine Top 40 hits between 1963 and 1965.
-Their close-harmony singing directly influenced a rising tide of musicians that included the Beatles, the Hollies, Simon and Garfunkel, and the Byrds.
-The duo broke up somewhat acrimoniously in 1973, only to come together 10 years later at an emotional reunion concert on the stage of London’s Royal Albert Hall.
-Subsequently, they resumed their partnership onstage and in the studio.
-In 1984, the duo returned to the U.S. charts with "On The Wings Of A Nightingale," a song written by Paul McCartney.
+Their close-harmony singing directly influenced a rising tide of musicians that included the Beatles, the Hollies, Simon and Garfunkel and the Byrds.
+The Everlys’ band during the early Seventies included Warren Zevon on keyboards and Waddy Wachtel on guitar.